University College, Thiruvananthapuram

-University College, Thiruvananthapuram, often abbreviated as UCT, is a public college situated in Palayam, Thiruvananthapuram, India.
+University College, Thiruvananthapuram (UCT) is a public college situated in Palayam, Thiruvananthapuram, India.
 Established in 1866, it is one of the oldest colleges in Kerala.
 The college has been accorded "College with Potential for Excellence" (CPE) status by the University Grants Commission.

 University College is identified as a heritage institution by the Government of Kerala.

-Alumni of the college includes luminaries such as the former President of India K. R. Narayanan, numerous Cabinet Secretaries, Ambassadors, Civil Servants, IT doyens, Teachers, Poets, Writers, Artists, Politicians and the like.
+Alumni of the college includes luminaries such as the former President of India, K. R. Narayanan, numerous cabinet secretaries, ambassadors, civil servants, IT doyens, teachers, poets, writers, artists, politicians and the like.